 Used with permission from City of Clear Lake.

-There are now two options for city residents: self-serve and curb-side pickup.
+There is one option for city residents: curb-side pickup.

 Recycling collection is provided twice a month.
 Place recyclable items at curbside by 7 a.m.

 Absolute Waste observes the following holidays only: New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.
 This will result in a one day delay of your garbage or recycling pickup.